 What can extra fluoride do for me?If you have certain conditions that put you at an increased risk for tooth decay, you will benefit from fluoride treatments that work to counteract them.
 Things like dry mouth, gum disease, frequent cavities, poor diet, and deep grooves and pits in teeth all increase the risk for tooth decay.
 If you deal with any of the above, then fluoride treatments can help protect your teeth from demineralization.

 Are you interested in learning more about fluoride treatments?
-Give us a call at (503) 673-9097 today and schedule an appointment to come in and speak with one of our experts!
+Give us a call at (503) 673-9097 today and schedule an appointment at our Lake Oswego office to come in and speak with one of our experts!